 You may present:

 TIP: We want to see the authentic you.
-Preferably select works for an age-appropriate character that does not require a dialect.
+Preferable select works for an age-appropriate character that does notrequire a dialect.

 Technical Theatre: Your audition/presentation should not exceed 5 minutes.
 You should present your portfolio.